NREL/developer.nrel.gov/content/docs/solar/openpv-v2/installs_rankings.md

 ---
-title: Contributors Contributors Summary API
+title: Installs Rankings API
-summary: For every distinct organization in the system, a contributors record matching that organization is returned with id, name, city, state and website address.
+summary: Returns a list of install costs and counts by state.
+Results are cached for one day.
-url: GET /api/open_pv/v2/contributors/contributors_summary
+url: GET /api/open_pv/v2/installs/rankings
 disqus: true

 ---